An efficient product roadmap is an integral part of any successful product.

 7. The Opportunity Roadmap

 This one is used for companies that sell to businesses.
 It helps align business development efforts with strategic initiatives so that customers can be acquired in a coordinated way.
-For example, It's usually created once a significant amount of work has been completed on all major features planned for the release.
+For example, product managers create this type of roadmap once a significant amount of work has been completed on all major features planned for the release.

 8. The Project Roadmap